wb14123/scala2grpc/readme.md

 ```

-After correct configuration without touch the Scala code above, it will generate GRPC proto file like this:
+After some configuration without touching the Scala code above, it will generate GRPC proto file like this:

 ```